apache/pekko/docs/src/main/paradox/persistence-query.md

 For a similar implementation of query interface to @ref:[Durable State Behaviors](typed/durable-state/persistence.md) please refer to @ref:[Persistence Query using Durable State](durable-state/persistence-query.md).

-The @extref[Microservices with Pekko tutorial](platform-guide:microservices-tutorial/) explains how to implement an Event Sourced CQRS application with Pekko Persistence and Pekko Projections.

 ## Design overview

 Pekko persistence query is purposely designed to be a very loosely specified API.